Making spam traps work for you, not against you

 4 Minute Read

 Spam traps.
 Even the name sounds dangerous.
 Spam traps are designed to catch email senders in the (bad) act of using poor practices, like purchasing lists or cold-emailing people without permission.
 By identifying those bad senders, mailbox providers can limit their access to their users, improving the experience for those receiving mail.

 When you’re ready to take charge of your email deliverability, being mindful of spam traps is one of the most important steps you can take.
 If you don’t, your spam trap hits could grow and grow until you find yourself blacklisted and completely unable to reach your customers or prospects.
 How do you monitor spam trap hits?
 Glad you asked.

-Cordial partners with email deliverability monitoring platforms like 250ok (recently acquired by Validity) that have functionality built in to help you monitor your reputation and remediate issues when they come up.
+Cordial partners with email deliverability monitoring platforms like Validity that have functionality built in to help you monitor your reputation and remediate issues when they come up.

 With access to a breakdown of your spam trap hits by type, you’ll discover where exactly you are struggling.
 Noticing a lot of typo traps?
 You might benefit from running your list through a verification service to catch those traps and remove them before you send, rather than after (decreasing the negative impact on your sender reputation).
 Hitting way too many recycled traps?
 You likely need to spend time looking through your engagement metrics to identify and sunset addresses who aren’t engaging with your mail.